HuantWang/SUPERSONIC/AE.md

 # Automating Reinforcement Learning Architecture Design for Code Optimization: Artifact Instructions for Docker Image

-We provide a [Docker Image](#docker) to support the artefact for our CC 2022 paper.
-The recommended approach is to use the pre-configured, interactive Jupyter notebook with the instructions given in the AE submission.
+The recommended approach for AE is to use the pre-configured, interactive Jupyter notebook with the instructions given in the AE submission.

 The following step-by-step instructions are given for evaluating using a  [Docker Image](#docker) running on a local host.
 Our docker image (40 GB uncompressed) contains the entire execution environment (including python and system dependencies), benchmarks, and source code which includes four optimization tasks: Halide schedule optimization, neural network code generation, compiler phase ordering for code size reduction, and superoptimization.
 All of our code and data are open-sourced has been developed with extensibility as a primary goal.